 3. The Violet Hour

 If you are looking for something more quiet and exclusive, The Violet Hour is the place to go.
 It almost comes across like a lounge more than a cocktail bar with candlelight only and large, comfy chairs.

 The no use of cell phone policy and a dress code that's strictly banning baseball caps might be a dealbreaker at times, but occasionally that's just the break one needs.
 Also, the choice of shaken and stirred cocktails is superb.

 The name Violet Hour refers to the time of day when the sun starts to set and evening approaches.
 Poetically speaking, it's when wonders happen, and you can spot unicorns.
 And also, it is the cocktail hour.
 Labor stops, and it's time to relax.
 And people used to celebrate the end of a working day with a ritual, like having a drink.
 And poetry or not, at least the latter is still the case.
 And The Violet Hour is a fantastic cocktail bar to unwind.

-Cocktails are USD16, except for the drinks in the luxury section, which clock in at $40.
+Cocktails are USD16, except for the drinks in the luxury section, which clocks in at $40.

 4. Three Dots and a Dash

 Are you looking for tropical vibes in the Windy City?
 You can find them here, at Three Dots and a Dash.
 Probably one of the world's best Tiki Bars.
 This venue in a narrow backstreet in River North ticks all the boxes.

 Tropical craft cocktails made with exotic fruits and spices, fresh, cold-pressed juices, homemade syrups, and the finest Rums come in phenomenal mugs in the shape of conch shells, sea urchins, mermaids, and the like.
 And also, the garnish lifts the drinks at Three Dots and a Dash to another level.